22 Март 2023

 Working conditions and gender

 EWCS analysis will help to inform policies aimed at closing gender gaps in the area of job and employment quality.
-The knowledge provided is relevant for the principle of gender equality and initiatives to improve work–life balance, as well as those included in the context of the European Pillar of Social Rights.
+The knowledge provided is relevant for the principle of gender equality and initiatives to improve work–life balance, as well as those included in the context of the European Pillar of Social Rights and implementation of the European Gender Equality Strategy.

 Research also looks at the experience of women in management roles and how their underrepresentation in management can be addressed.
 It analyses the job quality of both male and female managers, and the impact a management job has on personal life.